-Rome is full of incredible things to visit but if you want something really exclusive, there’s only one place to go: the Vatican Scavi.
+Rome is full of incredible things to visit, but if you want something really exclusive, there’s only one place to go: the Vatican Scavi.
 Also known as the Vatican City Necropolis, The Tomb of the Dead, or St. Peter’s Tomb, the Scavi is famous for being the final resting place of one of Jesus’ 12 apostles, Peter.
 Here’s how you can see St. Peter’s Tomb.

 What is the Vatican Necropolis?

-Who is buried in the Vatican Necropolis?
-In Ancient Roman times, the area across the river (where you have the Vatican today) was not a very hospitable part of the city.
-It was mostly low-lying which meant flooding and malaria.
-This is one of the reasons why it was a popular area for cemeteries ( Necropoli) and recent excavations have found dozens of Mausolea in the area.
+In Ancient Roman times, the area across the river (where the Vatican is today) was not a very hospitable part of the city.
+It was mostly low-lying, which meant flooding and malaria.
+This is one of the reasons why it was a popular area for cemeteries (necropoli).
+Recent excavations have found dozens of Mausolea in the area.

-The necropolis wasn’t always buried underground – it was originally an open-air cemetery with tombs and mausolea.
+The necropolis wasn’t always underground.
+Originally, it was an open-air cemetery with tombs and mausolea.
 The mausoleums unearthed were initially labeled with the Greek alphabet letters Φ (phi), Χ (chi), and Ψ (Psi).
-Later, Latin letters were used.
+Later, they were marked with Latin letters.

 Where is St. Peter’s Tomb?

-In the 1940s they were expanding the underground area to bury the popes who had died.
-As they excavated, they found the ancient necropolis and a significant piece of ancient graffiti that they translated as “Peter is here.”
+In the 1940s, as they were expanding the underground area to bury the popes who had died, they found the ancient necropolis and a significant piece of ancient graffiti, which translated as “Peter is here.”

-There is some debate as to whether the bones really are from St. Peter, but there are a fair few archaeologists today who are quite sure that bone fragments retrieved here belonged to the man himself.
+There is some debate as to whether the bones really are St. Peter’s.
+However, there are a few archaeologists today who are quite sure that bone fragments retrieved here belonged to the man himself.

-In doing searches for the Vatican Necropolis you will often come across the word ” Scavi”.
-What does Scavi mean in Italian?
-In Italian it simply means excavations.
-After the above-mentioned excavations were done, they decided to offer visits to the necropolis.
-As a result, the name of the tour was called Scavi Tour after the excavations of the 1940s and this is where you’ll visit St. Peter’s Tomb.
+If you search online for the Vatican Necropolis, you will often come across the word Scavi, which simply means excavations in Italian.
+After the above-mentioned excavations were complete, they decided to offer visits to the necropolis.
+As a result, the tour was called the Scavi Tour named after the excavations of the 1940s and this is where you’ll visit St. Peter’s Tomb.

-The only way to get tickets for the Vatican Scavi is to email the Scavi Office directly, at [email protected] You will need to provide the following:
+The only way to get tickets for the Vatican Scavi is to email the Scavi Office directly, at [email protected] You will need to provide the following in the email:

-- The names and surnames of everyone you need tickets for
+- The names and surnames of each visitor you need tickets for.

-It’s best to send your email as early as possible – in fact, as soon as you book your flights is the best time to do it to ensure that you’re in with a chance of getting a ticket.
+It’s best to send the email as early as possible.
+In fact, the best time would be to send the email the moment you book your flights.
 It’s a VIP experience for a reason—only 250 people are allowed through each day!
-If you compare that to the 20,000 that visit the Vatican Museums, it’s an incredibly small number – this means it is notoriously hard to get a ticket and gets booked up months and months in advance.
+If you compare that to the 20,000 that visit the Vatican Museums, it’s an incredibly small number.
+Tickets are notoriously hard to get and tours get booked up months and months in advance.

 Popular Vatican Tours

-The Vatican Grottoes is the vast underground graveyard below St. Peter’s Basilica, which you’ll be able to see at the end of the Scavi tour.
-In the Vatican Grottoes, there are the tombs and sarcophagi of many popes, as well as secular monarchs such as the tomb of Queen Charlotte of Cyprus, the tomb of the Stuarts, and the tomb of Queen Christina of Sweden.
+The Vatican Grottoes is a vast underground graveyard below St. Peter’s Basilica, which you’ll be able to see at the end of the Scavi tour.
+It contains the tombs and sarcophagi of many popes, as well as secular monarchs such as the tomb of Queen Charlotte of Cyprus, the tomb of the Stuarts, and the tomb of Queen Christina of Sweden.

-There are also some incredible archaeological sights, such as remaining columns from the original 4th-century basilica.
-The entrance is in the Pier of St. Andrew near the high altar of St. Peter’s Basilica, and it’s free to enter – however, there may well be a line.
+There are also some incredible archaeological sights, such as the remaining columns from the original 4th-century basilica.
+The entrance is in the Pier of St. Andrew near the high altar of St. Peter’s Basilica, and it’s free to enter.
+However, there may well be a line.
 These grottoes form part of our Detailed Itinerary Vatican Tour.